A warm welcome to the brain creativity section of the website. There are three different types of brain waves, alpha, beta, and theta.

 A number of creativity tests have been created over the years that aim to assess an individual’s creative ability.

-This data from the aforementioned studies was further analyzed in the 1980’s.
-Problems with the findings included the fact that split-brain patients don’t have normal brains to begin with.
+This data from the aforementioned studies were further analyzed in the 1980s.
+Problems with the findings included the fact that split-brain patients don’t have normal brains, to begin with.

 It is now known that nobody has a split brain.
 The two halves of the brain are in fact connected by a structure called the corpus callosum.